SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/README.md

 - Forward the data to a superior SCADA system using MQTT
 - Present and further process the data in SCADA

-This documentaion will focus on the IOT2050SM part and will not give deeper insights into setting up the SCADA system.
+This documentation will focus on the IOT2050SM part and will only give superficial information about setting up the SCADA system.

 ### **Warning - Hazardous voltage**